Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 | 0–17 | 4.02 |

 This shows a clear increase in recorded condition burden across older age groups within the synthetic population.

+### Insight

+The clinical profile shows that interpretation requires both **age-related condition burden** and the distinction between **medical diagnoses and broader social or contextual findings**, rather than treating all condition records as equivalent.

 ### Techniques Used